Barham, New South Wales: Agriculture

 The region boasts a rich agriculture based on irrigation including rice, sheep, citrus, cereal crops, dairy, walnuts, olives, and beef cattle.

 The town today

 The major industries in and around Barham are agriculture, including dairying and citrus, and forestry.
 Like much of the southern Riverina, the town is attuned culturally to Victoria, reading Victorian newspapers and watching Victorian television channels.
 The most popular team sport is Australian rules football, the town in conjunction with neighbouring township Koondrook across the Murray having an Australian Rules football team competing in the Central Murray Football League.

 Golfers play at the Barham Golf and Country Club on Moulamein Road.

 Population

 In the 2016 Census, there were 1,159 people in Barham.
 83.5% of people were born in Australia and 89.9% of people only spoke English at home.
 The most common responses for religion were Anglican 28.6%, No Religion 24.4% and Catholic 18.1%.

 Notable people

-Barham is the birthplace of Australian cyclist Michael Rogers and Danny Lolicato Victorian Young Engineer of the year 2017.
+Barham is the birthplace of Australian cyclist Michael Rogers.